thinkinavi24/ElectionAnalytics/index.md

 ![COVID TX](https://user-images.githubusercontent.com/70708980/97065390-f2e1a680-157a-11eb-9f19-35d580ac6138.png)

 In each of these cases, the correlations are fairly low, and the R^2 values in each of these swing states indicate that COVID 19 deaths actually account for less than 10% of the overall variation in Donald Trump's poll numbers.
+Combined with the fact that the trends vary from one swing state to the next, it appears that deaths due to COVID 19 are not actually a great predictor of Donald Trump's poll numbers.
+Perhaps this can be attributed to the fact that polls vary wildly, or maybe people do not blame him for these deaths as much as people would predict.
+Despite this, COVID 19 remains a key issue in the 2020 election, and its impact on voters is made all the more mysterious by these observations.
+We stick with last week's prediction based on demographics that Joe Biden will win in 2020.

 **Using Demographic Changes Over Time to Predict the 2020 Election**